Learning German at TANDEM: Information on your visa

 Please let us know immediately if you have to postpone your arrival due to delays in the application process.
 If you wish, we can postpone your start dates accordingly.
 The first change of booking to this effect is free; for all following changes of start dates we charge € 50.00.

 If your application should be rejected, we would need to see the notice of rejection.
-After this has been sent to us, we are reimbursing your initial payment minus an administrative fee of € 150.00 plus costs incurred such as courier service or bank fees, if applicable.
+After this has been sent to us, we are reimbursing your initial payment minus the security deposit of € 200.00 plus costs incurred such as courier service or bank fees, if applicable.

 FYI (for your information)